Are You Ready for a Behavioral Interview?

 “I was assigned to a team to build a canoe out of concrete.
 One of our team members wasn’t showing up for our lab sessions or doing his assignments.
 I finally met with him in private, explained the frustration of the rest of the team, and asked if there was anything I could do to help.
 He told me he was preoccupied with another class that he wasn’t passing, so I found someone to help him.
 Not only was he able to spend more time on our project, but he was grateful to me for helping him.
 We finished our project on time and got a ‘B+.’”

-The interviewer might follow-up with: “How did you feel when you confronted this person?”; “What was your role?”; “At what point did you take it upon yourself to confront him?”
-You can see it is important that you do not make up or “shade” information and why you should have a clear memory of the event.
+You can see it is important that you do not make up or embellish information and why you should have a specific description of the situation.